mlochbaum/BQN/problems.md

 At the moment BQN has no control structures, instead preferring function recursion, iteration, and selection.
 Selection is awkward because the result of selecting from a list of functions must be a value syntactically.
 It also often doesn't need an argument, since it can refer to values from the containing function because of lexical scoping.
 There should probably be a function that takes a function argument and invokes it, possible with an empty list as a dummy left argument.
 Somewhat like the operator `{𝔽}`.
 But also: should a `{}` object that doesn't refer to its arguments be special?
 Some kind of "block" construct?

 ### Incoherent monad-dyad builtin pairs
-BQN inherits the functions `+×⌊⌈|`, and adds the functions `∧∨<>≠≡≢↕⍷`, that are only paired for their glyphs and not for any other reason.
+BQN inherits the functions `+×⌊⌈|`, and adds the functions `∧∨<>≠≡≢↕⍷`, that are only paired for their glyphs and not for any other reason (that is, both function valences match the symbol but they don't match with each other).
 I find there are just not enough good glyphs to separate all of these out, but I'm sure the pairings could be improved.

 ### Can't return from inner functions
 This is an issue with using functions as control flow.
 For example, when looping through an array with Each, you can't decide to exit early.
 In a curly-brace language you would just use a for loop and a return.
 In BQN, we need… longjmp?
 Maybe not as crazy as it sounds, and potentially worth it in exchange for replacing control structures.